 She was a hypnotherapist and a ceramic artist, who Latta said brought light to the neighborhood with her kind nature and her love for gardening.

 "And it was gorgeous.
 People loved to walk by and see it, and they would stop and talk to her about her flowers in her yard," Latta said.

-Since Sunday, she said the days have felt darker here, as a family and neighborhood community try to cope with this senseless loss.
+Since the shooting, she said the days have felt darker here, as a family and neighborhood community try to cope with this senseless loss.

 "It's going to be really hard for the neighborhood to recover from this.
 It's going to take a long time, not just for their family," Latta said.
 "Their family is forever changed, but I think it's going to really forever change this neighborhood too."